CarbonORM/CarbonPHP/README.md

         ]);

 Using the ORM from the Frontend.
-This example showcases multiple table joins, as well as the use of aggrogate function(s) GROUP_CONCAT.
+This example showcases multiple table joins, as well as the use of aggregate function(s) GROUP_CONCAT.

     const { axios } = this.props;